carlos-ffs/confluent-dremio-flink-logs/README.md

    aws s3 presign s3://your-bucket/connectors/iceberg-kafka-connect-with-authmgr-0.1.3.zip
    ```

+   > [!IMPORTANT]
-   **Important Note:** Your uploaded ZIP file URL must end with `.zip` for Confluent Kafka Connect to recognize it as a plugin archive.
+   > Your uploaded ZIP file URL must end with `.zip` for Confluent Kafka Connect to recognize it as a plugin archive.

 2. **Update the connector configuration** in `charts/confluent-resources/templates/confluent-platform-quick.yaml`:
    ```yaml